Q: What is the 1099-NEC Form and when does it go into effect?

 Then when the end of the 2020 tax year comes, you need to fill out Form 1099-NEC (instead of Form 1099-MISC) for all of the nonemployee compensation payments.
 For 2020, the IRS requires you to file Form 1099-NEC on or before February 1, 2021.
 This differs from the Form 1099-MISC filing deadlines: if you file on paper, you must file Form 1099-MISC by March 1, 2021; if you file electronically, you must file Form 1099-MISC by March 31, 2021.

 Ready to simplify sending IRS Form 1099s to your independent contractors, freelancers, and vendors?
-Sign-up for Liquid beta today!
+Sign-up to try Liquid today!

 Category: Compliance Ask Liquid Finance and Accounting